Take Profit / Stop Loss (Strategy Script)

 entry_price_long=valuewhen(entry_long,close,0)

-After that, you need to create the variables that would identify your Take Profit (TP_long / SL_long) and insert them in your exit_long conditions.
+Next, create the variables to identify your Take Profit (TP_long) and Stop Loss (SL_long), and insert them into your exit_long conditions.

 TP_long = entry_price_long * (1 + long_tp_inp)